csiro-hydroinformatics/water-depth-estimation/readme.md

 ## Getting Started

-The notebooks folder contains example logic for TVD, HANDS, etc. flood modelling.
+The notebooks folder contains example logic for TVD, HAND, etc. flood models.
 There are simple demonstration notebooks for each of the algorithms.

 | Notebook | Description |
 |---|---|